xTool D1 Pro is an upgrade to its previous model, xTool D1. The Pro version has some upgrades in its build, laser module, software, and electronics.

 In addition to a high-powered laser, D1 Pro also comes with limit switches and other safety features like flame, shake detection, and alarm.

-So when compared to xTool D1, xTool D1 Pro is feature-rich and will be the best choice.
+So when compared to xTool D1, xTool D1 Pro is feature-rich and will be the better choice.

 xTool D1 Pro is a great tie-breaker in the crowded laser market.
 With its 20W laser output power, you can cut and engrave many different materials.